manitou48/crystals/README.txt

 See avr328p datasheet figure 29-175, sections 8.6, Table 28-1,
 and www.atmel.com/Images/doc2555.pdf
 and  http://arduino.cc/en/Tutorial/ArduinoToBreadboard

+ridgesoft robot has ATMEGA128 with java VM.
+No bill of materials so it is unclear if 14.7EDCSR oscillator is crystal or cermic osillator.  drift results (Drift.java) suggest an oscillator.

 The Maxim DS-series RTC's have a SQuare wave output pin that can be enabled.
 I connected the SQ output to an input pin counted ticks on FALLING edge